mazhongchao/news-crawler/README.md

 return $rule;
 ```
-If the data of item in `article_rules` needs to be saved to database, the name of item must match the filed name in the table `article`.
+If the data of item in `article_rules` needs to be saved to database, the name of item must match the field name in the table `article`.
 Refering to `create.sql`.

 ## config/config.php demo
 `config/config.php` is used to configure the items required by the collection(crawler) program.